 The Higher Education Amendments of 1998, in general, require that if a recipient of FSA Program assistance withdraws from a school during a payment period or a period of enrollment in which the recipient began attendance, the school must calculate the amount of FSA Program assistance the student did not earn, and those funds must be returned.
 Up through the 60 percent point in each payment period or period of enrollment, a pro rata schedule is used to determine how much FSA Program funds the student has earned at the time of withdrawal.
-After the 60 percent point in the payment period or period of enrollment, a student has earned at the time of withdrawal.
+After the 60 percent point in the payment period or period of enrollment, a student has earned 100 percent of the FSA Program funds.